Skip to Content

 Key Takeaways

-• Look for triangular heads and elliptical pupils to identify potentially dangerous venomous snakes quickly and efficiently.
+• When dealing with snakes, especially those found in California, such as the Red Diamond Rattlesnakes, look for triangular heads and elliptical pupils to identify potentially dangerous venomous snakes quickly and efficiently.

 • Recognize vibrant patterns and colors as nature’s warning signs; they often indicate venomous species.